Paintings by Adolf Hitler: Attempt of retrieval and destruction

+Auctions, collections and forgeries

 A number of Hitler's paintings were seized by the United States Army (some believed to still be in Germany) at the end of World War II.
-They were taken to the United States with other captured materials and are still held by the US government, which has declined to allow them to be exhibited.
+They were taken to the United States with other captured materials and are still held by the U.S. government, which has declined to allow them to be exhibited.
 Other paintings were kept by private individuals.
 In the 2000s, a number of these works began to be sold at auction.
-In 2009, auction house Mullock's of Shropshire sold 15 of Hitler's paintings for a total of £97,672 (US $143,358), while auctioneers at Ludlow Racecourse of Shropshire sold 13 works for over €100,000.
+In 2009, auction house Mullock's of Shropshire sold 15 of Hitler's paintings for a total of £97,672 (US $102,239), while auctioneers at Ludlow Racecourse of Shropshire sold 13 works for over €100,000.
 In a 2012 auction in Slovakia, a mixed-media painting fetched €32,000.
-And on November 18, 2014, a watercolor by Hitler of the old registry office in Munich (Standesamt München) sold for €130,000 at an auction in Nuremberg.
-The watercolor included a bill of sale and a signed letter by Albert Bormann, which may have contributed to its comparatively high selling price.
+And on 18 November 2014, a watercolour by Hitler of the old registry office in Munich (Standesamt München) sold for €130,000 at an auction in Nuremberg.
+The watercolour included a bill of sale and a signed letter by Albert Bormann, which may have contributed to its comparatively high selling price.

 In 2015, an auction was held at the Weidler auction house in Nuremberg where 14 paintings dated 1904 to 1922 by Hitler were sold in total for €391,000.
-A watercolor of Neuschwanstein Castle by Hitler was sold for €100,000 to a buyer from China.
+A watercolour of Neuschwanstein Castle by Hitler was sold for €100,000 to a buyer from China.
 A year previously Weidler auction house had sold a Hitler painting to a buyer from the Middle East for around €152,000.

-In July 2017, Mullock's Auctions sold two rare oil pictures.
-One shows a house at a lake.
+In July 2017, Mullock's Auctions sold two oil pictures, one showing a house by a lake, attributed to Hitler.
+Both are now considered by experts to be forgeries, there being no record of Hitler ever having painted in oils.